ashlynwinship/ashlynwinship.github.io/_pages/research.md

 This work is part of my ongoing research for my qualifying paper, which will be defended in May 2025.

+<b><ins>Generating representations in space with GRIS</ins></b>

+(with <a target="_blank" rel="noopener" href="https://https://johnstarr-ling.github.io/">John R. Starr</a>, <a target="_blank" rel="noopener" href="https://vansky.github.io/">Marten van Schijndel</a>)

+<b>Keywords</b>: acceptability, typicality, similarity, paradigm, representations

+When conducting experimental research, the research questions are often inherently linked (and limited) to the paradigm that is used.
+In this paper, we present a new experimental tool -- GRIS (Generating Representations in Space) -- that builds experiments where participants can manipulate objects on a screen.
+Through a series of three experiments on sentence acceptability, category typicality, and multi-dimensional similarity, we demonstrate how GRIS-based experiments allow cognitive scientists to approximate representational spaces for a variety of cognitive phenomena, expanding the set of possible research questions that cognitive scientists may ask.
+The GitHub repo is available <a target="_blank" rel="noopener" href="https://github.com/johnstarr-ling/gris-toolkit">here</a>.

 # Past Projects

 <b><ins>Mixing and Matching Gender: The Interaction of Gender Assignment Rules in Spanish-English Bilingual Speech</ins></b>